Screaming At People You Love: How To Control Your Feelings Of Anger

 Family or couples therapy can also help those in your life understand how to support you and help you employ anger management techniques.
 For example, a spouse may not understand why you want to take space before a conversation and could feel hurt.
 A therapist may be able to help explain and get you both on the same page.
 If issues went unspoken in the past, like feelings of depression, therapy could be a safe and comfortable space to open up about those concerns and effectively communicate your feelings.

-Take pride in working on your anger
+Take pride in learning how to control your feelings of anger

 Reaching out for help and admitting you want to change a behavior can be something to take pride in.
 It’s not always easy to admit you want to change, and some go their entire lives allowing concerns like yelling to impact themselves and others negatively.